Bearle/django_mail_admin/README.rst

 **A**: Feel free to reach me out using issues and pull requests, I'll review them all and answer when I can.

-**Q**: Why is it named django_mail_admin, what does it have to do with admin ?

-**A**: Well, the first version of this package (which was living just in a really large admin.py) was used for easy mail management using standard Django admin interface.

 Running Tests